ITUnity/dev/cdnManager/readme.md

   ```

 ### JSLink Files
 The CDN Manager can also be used to load references in JSLink files.
-If you activate the bottstrap CSS and JS that comes pre-loaded in the app, then the following code can be used to create a bootstrap progress bar in tasks lists.
+If you activate the bootstrap CSS and JS that comes pre-loaded in the app, then the following code can be used to create a bootstrap progress bar in tasks lists.

   ```JavaScript